-3. Provincial Council Visitations
+3. Provincial Council visitations

-GIDs do not receive PC visitations unless requested by the MC or Provincial Delegate.
+GIDs do not receive PC visitations unless there is special reason to, or if requested by the GID, MC, or Provincial Delegate.
 The Provincial Delegate may visit the GID to see how things are going and give guidance where needed.

 When the MC has their PC visitation, the visitator asks about the GID.
 The visitator normally spends some time with the MC Council and the GID leadership and gives feedback as needed.